 One of these technologies is robotic process automation (RPA), which helps to automate the many repeatable and transactional finance processes.
 While helpful, RPA is limited by rigid rules that don’t allow it to execute decision-oriented tasks.
 When machine learning (ML) is added, technology can handle more complex activities, such as budgeting and forecasting.
 This frees up capacity, allowing employees to focus on more value-added tasks.

-Let's turn our focus to data, analytics, spend risk mitigation and continuous monitoring.
-Is there a platform available to address all these subjects?
 The short answer is yes.
 But, before you choose your solution, consider these three objectives to ensure you select the right platform for your continued path to digital transformation of your company's finance function.

-Three Objectives for Digital Transformation
+Three Objectives for Digital Transformation in Finance

 - Does it Mitigate Risk?